 These grants are made possible by the Rasmuson Foundation.
 Project Grants provide funds to support nonprofit organizations and schools in partnership projects that occur outside the normal school day/year.
 Access Grants, bringing arts to kids, provide funds to support arts activities of less than two weeks during the school year/day.
 Excursion Grants, bringing kids to arts, fund travel assistance and admission costs for students to experience arts and cultural activities outside their schools.

-The guidelines, instructions and applications are available online at alaska.cgweb.org.
+The guidelines, instructions, applications and final report forms are available on the Cultural Collaborations page of this website.
 Please read all the guidelines and information carefully.
 An organization may receive only ONE Cultural Collaboration grant during the state fiscal year (July 1-June 30).
-If you have any questions please call or email the Arts in Education staff: firstname.lastname@example.org; 907-269-6682 or toll free in Alaska 1-888-278-7424.
+If you have any questions please call or email the Arts in Education staff: email@example.com; 907-269-6682 or toll free in Alaska 1-888-278-7424.

 Alaska Statewide Teaching Artist Roster (STAR)

 The Alaska Statewide Teaching Artist Roster (STAR) is meant to assist schools and their partners with selecting artists for Artists in Schools (AIS) residencies.
 AIS is a grant program of the Alaska State Council on the Arts (ASCA) that promotes arts education as an integral part of the development of our state’s youth, and a critical component of a rigorous education.
 AIS grants provide Alaska’s students with opportunities for culturally responsive, and creative educational experiences.
 The residency activities supported by the AIS program are made possible through a partnership between the Alaska State Council on the Arts, a division of the Department of Education and Early Development; the National Endowment for the Arts, a federal agency; and the Rasmuson Foundation.